 Located along South Africa’s incredibly beautiful Garden Route, Pinnacle Point is the most picturesque course in the country.
 Peter Matkovich and Darren Clarke, the 2011 Open Champion, designed Pinnacle Point, which sits upon some of the most dramatic coastal settings in the world.
 Fresh sea air, unending views across the Indian Ocean, and coastal cliffs are why this course has been voted South Africa’s Best Golf Course numerous times.

 South African golfer Ernie Els designed the Els Club Teluk Datai.
-It is nestled amongst sandy beaches and untouched rainforest.
-The Rainforest Course has huge tropical trees, a stream of wildlife to keep players company, and is undoubtedly one of the most mesmerizing golf experiences that a player can have.
+It is nestled among sandy beaches and untouched rainforest.
+The Rainforest Course has huge tropical trees and a stream of wildlife to keep players company.
+It’s undoubtedly one of the most mesmerizing golf experiences a player could have.

 The Japanese are obsessed with golf and the Niseko Village golf course pays homage to their dedication.
 When the winter snows have almost vanished, golf enthusiasts flock to the most picturesque courses in the country.
-Professional golfer Arnold Palmer designed this course, which has views of the towering Mount Yotei and is overlooked by the Hokkaido Mountain range.
-This is a quintessential Japanese course with fresh air, peace and quiet, and gently rolling hills that allow a sedate and enjoyable golfing experience.
+Professional golfer Arnold Palmer designed this course, which has views of the towering Mount Yōtei and is overlooked by the Hokkaidō mountain range.
+This quintessential Japanese course promises fresh air, peace and quiet, and gently rolling hills that allow a sedate and enjoyable golfing experience.

-Alister MacKenzie and Robert Hunter designed this stunning, private golf course that winds its way along the Pacific ocean coast.
-The course design incorporates the natural coastline, with dunes, rocky outcrops, and the Del Monte Forest providing irresistible backdrops for an encapsulating round of golf.
+Alister MacKenzie and Robert Hunter designed this stunning, private golf course that winds its way along the Pacific Ocean coast.
+The course design incorporates the natural coastline, with dunes, rocky outcrops, and the Del Monte Forest providing irresistible backdrops for a captivating round of golf.

 With BetMGM you can get the best of both worlds

 These are just some of the most beautiful courses around the world, and at BetMGM online casino, we are proud to be affiliated with some of them.
-If you want to play casino online games, register with BetMGM and you can enjoy a range of games like online slots (including golf-themed slots like Golden Tour) and online poker.
+If you want to play casino online games, register with BetMGM and you can enjoy a range of digital casino games like online slots (including golf-themed slots like Golden Tour) and online poker.
 You could also play live dealer casino games if you prefer your gambling to be a more social experience.
 You can take part in a variety of sports betting options (check out everything you need to know about sports betting vs. casino gambling here), or head out onto the course or driving range yourself if you are playing from one of MGM’s fantastic casino resorts!